dinaa3/event_orchestration_system-Bachelor-Thesis-Project-/README.md

 - **Cloud-Native Architecture**:
   - Implements AWS CloudTrail for event tracking and auditing.
-  - Uses AWS EC2 instances for running custom processes and computations.

 - **Real-Time Event Handling**:
   - Processes and emits events in real-time using custom event emitters.